daltoniam/Starscream/README.md

 socket.connect()
 ```

-After you are connected, we some delegate methods we need to implement.
+After you are connected, there are some delegate methods that we need to implement.

 ### websocketDidConnect